Effective Reducibility for Statements of Arbitrary Quantifier Complexity with Ordinal Turing Machines: Reducibility between basic set theoretical principles

 \begin{remark} It is worthwhile to briefly ponder the contrast between (4) and (5) of Theorem \ref{card and hp}: While one application of Pot is enough to determine the cardinality of an arbitrary set, this does not mean that we can effectively compute well-orderings.
-In other words, we can compute the right cardinal, but we cannot pick a bijection witnessing this fact.
+In other words, we can compute the right cardinal, but we cannot pick a bijection witnessing that it is indeed the right one.
 The difficulty here is that, although $\mathfrak{P}(x\times x)$ will contain many well-orderings of $x$ of minimal length, we have in general no way to chose one of these.
 We will come back to this in our treatment of the axiom of choice below. \end{remark}

 \begin{remark} To reduce OrdCard (or Card) to DecCard, the reduction described in the above proof applies DecCard $\text{card}(a)+1$ many times in the input $a$.
 Can we get away with less applications?
 How many are needed?
-Such questions will be treated below in a forthcoming paper on reduction complexity.
+Such questions concerning \textit{reduction complexities} are treated in \cite{reduction complexity}.

 \end{remark}